zurgeg/control-my-pc/README.md

   * `python -m pip install --upgrade pip`
   * `python -m pip install -r requirements.txt`

-  3) Edit `config.toml` with the username and oauth (you can find your oauth token [here](http://twitchapps.com/tmi/))
+  3) Set TWITCH_CHANNEL AND TWITCH_OAUTH_TOKEN environment variables (you can find your oauth token [here](http://twitchapps.com/tmi/)).
+  For more information see the [documentation](https://gitlab.com/controlmypc/docs/-/wikis/documentation/Script#how-to-set-environment-variables).
+  Alternately you can use the legacy option and edit `config.toml` with the username and oauth.

   4)Run start.bat (And hope it doesn't crash cause it can't send data or can't authenticate account.)

 # What's New:

-`!modalert` will ping any mods with "alert notifs"

-Commands will now be logged into a channel that is gurreneted to annoy any first time mods.

-Whenever the script is running will also now be logged.

-Theres also been general command additions and removles. i didnt spell that right but who fkin cares
+Massive rewrite with improved code and new features.